-Our research and development efforts are initially focused on developing products for the hand, wrist, thumb, ankle and shoulder using NDGA biomaterials, a PVA-based hydrogel in the surgical repair of the hand and continuing development of the three spinal products.
-Our research and development staff currently consists of 19 employees.
+Our research and development efforts are focused on developing products for the foot and ankle, shoulder, elbow, knee, hand, wrist, and thumb using NDGA biomaterials, and development of other sheet based spine products and other sheet products using a PVA-based hydrogel.
+Our research and development staff currently consists of 11 employees.
 To support development, we have contracts with outside labs who aid us in our research and development process.
 Our research and development group has extensive experience in developing products related to our field of interest, and works with our Physician Advisory Boards to design products that are intended to improve patient outcomes, simplify techniques, shorten procedures, reduce hospitalization and rehabilitation times and, as a result, reduce costs.
-From our inception in November 2006 to March 31, 2008, we have spent approximately \$2,127,000 on research and development and \$7,177,000 on acquired in process research and development.
+From our inception in November 2006 to March 31, 2009, we have spent approximately \$6,150,000 on research and development and \$7,177,000 on acquired in-process research and development.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations" at Item 7 below for information regarding expenditures for research and development in each of the last two fiscal years.